-WinterWonderGrass is coming east to camp out at the Stratton Mountain Resort from Dec.
+WinterWonderGrass arrives this weekend at Stratton Mountain Resort from Dec.
 14-16.
 Vermont locals introduced to this traditionally Colorado music festival can expect craft beers, tasty treats, outdoor winter fun, and the intimate family atmosphere that WWG is famous for fostering.
 At the popular mountain resort located just a short drive from both Boston and New York City, concert attendees can enjoy a perfect winter backdrop for WWG’s inaugural New England appearance.
-The event schedule and ticket information can be found on the festival website.

 After each day’s main headliner, fans are welcome to attend special performances at the Soapbox featuring Pickin on the Dead on Friday, Rumpke Mountain Boys on Saturday, and the Jon Stickley Trio to wrap up on Sunday.
 Committed to community engagement, WWG is also hosting free afternoon meetings for WWG artists and local musicians interaction.
 Bring your own instrument, refreshments will be provided.